Academic and Non-Academic Credit Rules

 Fulfillment of General Education Requirements through Transfer Work

-In order to ensure that students address the Student Learning Outcomes and the Liberal Arts Distribution Requirements (LADR) outcomes, they are expected to complete some of their LADR courses at Principia.
+To ensure that students address the Student Learning Outcomes and the Liberal Arts Distribution Requirements (LADR) outcomes, they are expected to complete some of their LADR courses at Principia.
 Transfer courses may be applied to the Liberal Arts Distribution Requirements as follows:

 • For the Bachelor of Arts degree: In each LADR area, a transfer course may be used to fulfill one of the two Liberal Arts Distribution Requirements (LADR).
 However, the GEB LADR must be earned at Principia College.